vnijs/gitgadget/inst/app/help/help.md

 `gitgadget` is an R-studio addin for version control and assignment management using git.
 The assignment management functions currently support the [GitLab](https://gitlab.com) API.
 PRs for use with GitHub are welcome.

 `gitgadget` is not intended as a tool for all-things-git.
-For that you need something like <a href="http://www.sourcetreeapp.com/" target="_blank">sourcetree</a>. `gitgadget` provide a few additional features not (yet) available in R-studio that can be useful to students and faculty using git for classes.
-For an excellent discussion of this level of functionality see [happy git with R](http://happygitwithr.com/) by Jenny Bryan.
+For that you need something like <a href="https://www.gitkraken.com" target="_blank">gitkraken</a>. `gitgadget` provides a few additional features not (yet) available in R-studio that can be useful to students and faculty using git for classes.
+For an excellent discussion of this level of functionality see [happy git with R](http://happygitwithr.com/) and [talk about version control](https://peerj.com/preprints/3159/) by Jenny Bryan and [git for humans](https://speakerdeck.com/alicebartlett/git-for-humans) by Alice Bartlett.

 `gitgadget` requires Rstudio version 1.1 or later.
 Please use the [issue tracker](https://github.com/vnijs/gitgadget/issues) on GitHub to suggest enhancements or report problems.
 To install the latest version of `gitgadget` use the command below: